jpinzonc/text_extraction/README.md

 # Text Extraction

-GitHub repositories about the subject of **TEXT EXTRACTION** from natural or document images.
+GitHub repositories on the subject of **TEXT EXTRACTION** from natural or document images.

 ## chongyangtao / Awesome-Scene-Text-Recognition